The Singers Tale – Creativity & Ageing – Blues. A scrapbook of Blue Memories. From London to Folkestone with places on the run through life.

 Blues in Brixton

 South Africa.
-Western Cape
+Western Cape.

+Below.
 Jura.
 Scottish Island.

 OLYMPUS DIGITAL CAMERA